 Step 1: Open Microsoft Word to begin.

-Step 6: Now the “Trust Center” dialog will appear, select the
+Step 6: Now, the “Trust Center” dialog will appear.
+Select the File Block Settings tab.

 How to Always Open PDF Files in Protected View in Word using Group Policy Editor?

 If your OS consists of Windows 11 or 10 and Group Policy Editor, use the following steps to open PDF files in protected view in Word:-

 Step 1: Firstly, open Local Group Policy Editor.

 Step 2: Now, browse the following path in the left sidebar of Local Group Policy Editor:-